From the Cathedral, Alcázar and Archivo de Indias in Seville World Heritage inscription for the Cathedral, Alcázar and Archivo de Indias in Seville:

 The Cathedral, Alcázar and Archivo de Indias in Seville is a collection of 3 sites in 3 different locations.
 These sites are as follows: Archivo de Indias, Catedral de Sevilla, and Reales Alcazares .
 All of these sites are located in the Andalusia province of Spain.

 According to UNESCO, these three sites form a remarkable monumental complex that represents the culture and history of Seville.
-Both the Alcazar and the Cathedral date back to the 13th century to the 16th century, wherein there is a deep Moorish influence to the culture and shown tremendous development for the civilization.
+Both the Alcazar and the Cathedral date back to the 13th century to the 16th century, wherein there is a deep Moorish influence on the culture and shown tremendous development for civilization.

 If you are planning to visit any of these 3 sites, it is important to know what to expect before you go:

-Archivo de Indias: This 16th century building is a haven for the cultural buff as it houses maps, documents, and other related artifacts that refer to the voyages of the New World.
+Archivo de Indias: This 16th-century building is a haven for the cultural buff as it houses maps, documents, and other related artifacts that refer to the voyages of the New World.
 These documents cover a span of three centuries so there are plenty of them!
 It is truly an extraordinary research resource for the culture and history folks!

 Catedral de Sevilla: This is the most significant landmark that is part of this monumental complex that forms Cathedral, Alcázar and Archivo de Indias in Seville.
 The groundbreaking for this cathedral took place in 1401 but it was completed in 1528.
 It features Gothic architectural style and is still active until today.
 This is an important and historically significant cathedral as this is the site of the baptism of Infante Juan of Aragon in the late 15th century.
 Meanwhile, the royal chapel of Seville Cathedral is where the remains of conqueror Ferdinand III of Castile is stored in.
 Meanwhile, Christopher Columbus and his son are also buried in the cathedral.

 Reales Alcazares: This is the final site that makes up Cathedral, Alcázar and Archivo de Indias in Seville.
 This particular site is composed of a wide range of architectural styles that were influenced throughout various periods in history.
-It is also composed of different types of structures including courtyards, lush garden, pools, baths, and more.
-There are concerts and various exhibitions held on the site throughout summer.
+It is also composed of different types of structures including courtyards, lush gardens, pools, baths, and more.
+There are concerts and various exhibitions held on the site throughout the summer.